Founder of truck maker Nikola resigns after fraud allegations - RFI

 Issued on:

-The founder and executive chairman of embattled zero-emission truck maker Nikola has resigned, the company announced Sunday, after allegations of fraud which sparked a stock tumble and a regulatory investigation.
+Shares of embattled auto startup Nikola were under renewed pressure Monday following the sudden resignation of company founder Trevor Milton in the wake of fraud allegations.

-The Phoenix-based company said in a statement that it had accepted Trevor Milton's resignation and that he would be replaced by Stephen Girsky, a Nikola board member and former vice-chairman at General Motors (GM).
+The Phoenix-based company said in a statement late Sunday it had accepted Milton's resignation and he would be replaced immediately by Stephen Girsky, a Nikola board member and former vice-chairman at General Motors.

+The resignation of Milton, who served as executive chairman, was the latest twist in a heady two-week period that saw the company soar after scoring an alliance with GM, and then reel as it was hit by fraud allegations that put the company on the defensive.

+Shares of Nikola fell more than 20 percent in mid-morning trading to $27.40.

-Founded by Milton in 2015 to develop trucks and pick-ups powered by electric batteries or hydrogen fuel cells, Nikola has not yet built anything, but caught attention by signing strategic partnerships with such renowned groups as GM and German engineering giant Bosch.
+Milton launched the company in 2015 to develop trucks and pick-ups powered by electric batteries or hydrogen fuel cells, and though Nikola has not yet built anything it caught attention by signing strategic partnerships with such renowned groups as GM and German engineering giant Bosch.

-The announcement of the GM partnership on September 8 caused shares to leap 41 percent on the New York Stock Exchange.
+The announcement of the GM partnership on September 8 caused shares to leap 41 percent on the New York Stock Exchange amid hopes that the Arizona company would be the next Tesla.

 But two days later, investment company Hindenburg Research published a report accusing the startup of "intricate fraud" based on multiple lies by Milton, who it said "misled partners into signing agreements by falsely claiming to have extensive proprietary technology."